ozairs/apiconnect/oauth-third-party/README.md

 **Instructions:**

 API Connect ships with a built-in OAuth provider that provides complete OAuth authorization server capabilities, such as grant validation, identity extraction, authentication, authorization, token management, introspection, and more.
 The OAuth provider in API connect is able to generate and validate access tokens to secure backend resources.
 More specifically, when API Connect generates the OAuth token, it knows exactly how to validate it.

 If your using a non-API Connect OAuth authorization server to generate OAuth tokens (such as IBM Security Access Manager (ISAM)), then API Connect can still validate those token but you will need to tell it how to validate non-API connect generated tokens.

 In this tutorial, you will learn how to configure API Connect to validate a third-party access token using the introspection callout feature, based on [RFC 7622](https://tools.ietf.org/html/rfc7662).
-Even if the third-party oauth provider does not support the standard introspection lookup but supports an alternative approach to token validation, you can proxy to a microservice that can perform the token validation based on its supported interface.
+Even if the third-party oauth provider does not support the standard introspection lookup but supports an alternative approach to token validation, you can proxy to a microservice that can perform the token validation based on a supported interface.
 In this scenario, API Connect performs no token management capabilities (generate, revoke, refresh or introspect access tokens), you will need to use the third-party OAuth server directly for these operations.

 For more information on setting up OAuth, see the article [here](https://www.ibm.com/support/knowledgecenter/en/SSFS6T/com.ibm.apic.toolkit.doc/tutorial_apionprem_security_OAuth.html).